• Skip to primary navigation

 Instructions

-• Preheat oven to 350F (175C) and grease and flour the sides of two 8” cake pans (or spray with baking spray) and line the bottom with parchment paper.
+• Preheat oven to 350F (175C) and grease and flour the sides of two 8” cake pans (or spray with baking spray) and line the bottom with rounds of parchment paper.

 • Scrape down the sides and bottom of the bowl and then stir in sour cream, vanilla extract, and coconut extract.

-• In a separate bowl, whisk together your flour, baking powder, baking soda and salt.
+• In a separate, medium-sized bowl, whisk together flour, baking powder, baking soda and salt.

-• Using a spatula, gently fold your egg whites into your batter.
+• Add the whipped egg whites to the batter and use a spatula to gently fold the egg whites into the batter.
 While you do not want to over-mix this batter, it is important that the egg whites are completely combined.
 Use a gentle hand and stir until you can’t see any streaks of egg whites in the batter.

 • Divide batter evenly into prepared cake pans.